 Public Participation in the Meetings of the Board of Education

-Please be aware of revisions made to the Howard County Board of Education Policy 2040, Public Participation in Meetings, effective July 1, 2016.
+Please be aware of Howard County Board of Education Policy 2040, Public Participation in Meetings, effective July 1, 2016.
 Residents are reminded that written testimony, including identifying information, is considered public information and, as such, is subject to the Maryland Public Information Act.

 Please contact the Board of Education Office at 410-313-7194 with any questions or concerns.